Warhammer 40,000: Dawn of War 3

 “A MOBA with a boring story that forces you to play as multiple factions, which are effectively just re-skins.”

-- character development11 mentions
+- character development22 mentions

-- 45 % neutral mentions
+- 64 % neutral mentions

-- 27 % negative mentions
+- 18 % negative mentions

 “An attempt at focusing on 3 factions at once prevents a truly grand campaign present in Dawn of War II, complete with RPG elements, side missions, and character development.”

-“I purchased this because Dawn of War II had great character development, great leveling up, and weapon pick-ups; half the fun was preparing the loadout of your squad.”
+“I purchased this because Dawn of War II had great character development, great leveling up and weapon pick-ups; half the fun was preparing the loadout of your squad.”

 “I'm not even asking for a smart story or character development; those are non-existent.”

-“In Dawn of War III, you don't have the character development (RPG aspect), you don't really have the RTS base building since it's so basic, and you have a stop-and-start campaign that prevents you from immersing yourself in a faction.”
+“In Dawn of War III, you don't have the character development (RPG aspect), you don't really have the RTS base building since it's so basic, and you have a stop-and-start campaign which prevents you from immersing yourself in a faction.”

-“This is just Dawn of War II with MOBA-themed skirmish (somehow they made Dawn of War II's skirmish worse...) and a soulless campaign that forces you to play as all three factions regardless of your preference, with absolutely none of Dawn of War II's RPG-esque system or character development.”
+“This is just Dawn of War II with MOBA-themed skirmish (somehow they made Dawn of War II's skirmish worse...) and a soulless campaign that forces you to play as all three factions regardless of your preference with absolutely none of Dawn of War II's RPG-esque system or character development.”

 Buy Warhammer 40,000: Dawn of War 3